-Think also about any inherent safety issues, such as your proximity to water or the campfire pit if you have young children.
+Think also about your proximity to a water source and any inherent safety issues, such as your proximity to water or the campfire pit if you have young children.

 Go to our article for tips on how to choose your campsite.

-Something that could benefit not just the camping beginner but all campers is keeping your campsite organised.
+Something that could benefit not just beginners but everyone is keeping your campsite organized.
 Identify a place for everything and returning it when it is not in use.

-Bring along a couple of spare stackable storage bins or containers to help organise your campsite and keep similar items together, such as the kids toys.
+Bring along a couple of spare stackable storage bins or containers to help organize your campsite and keep similar items together, such as the kid's toys.